 Cowboy/ Bandana/ Cool scarf method

-Try this method if you wish to have a fashionable look when using a keffiyeh and have good protection against the wind.
+Try this method to look fashionable when using a keffiyeh and have good protection against the wind.
+The steps are the following:

 Tactical/ Military Method